rkdmen/StockTwits/README.md

 User may keep searching message for new ticker after 5 saved ticker, but it will not be saved on to data.

+User may click on username to see list of user messages.

 ### The Tech Stack:

 - Client: